pimartos/acceleration_firmware_ultra96v2/fasterROS2publisher.md

    \texttt{16 unsigned int}  \cdot 4 \frac{bytes}{\texttt{unsigned int}} \cdot 8 \frac{bits}{byte} = 512 \texttt{ bits}
 ```

-Altogether, this leads to the most optimized form of the `vadd` kernel, *delivering both dataflow optimizations and code parallelism*, which is **able to successfully meet the publishing target of 10 Hz**.
+Altogether, this leads to the most optimized form of the `vadd` kernel, *delivering both dataflow optimizations and code parallelism*, getting a 6.7 Hz publish frequency.
 Overall, when compared to the initial example [0.
-ROS 2 publisher - `doublevadd_publisher`](0_ros2_publisher/), the one presented in here obtains a **speedup of 5x** (*In fact, the speedup is higher than 5x however the ROS 2 `WallRate` instance is set to `100ms`, so the kernel is idle waiting for new data to arrive, discarding further acceleration opportunities.*).
+ROS 2 publisher - `doublevadd_publisher`](0_ros2_publisher/), the one presented in here obtains a **speedup of 3x** (*In fact, the speedup is higher however the ROS 2 `WallRate` instance is set to `100ms`, so the kernel is idle waiting for new data to arrive, discarding further acceleration opportunities.*).

 We need to change the vector size and make the buffers four times bigger in `faster_doublevadd_pubisher.cpp` (/src/acceleration_examples/faster_doublevadd_publisher/src)